 If a challenge is successfully completed, a student may elect to take a more advanced course or an elective to fulfill the appropriate number of credits for a degree.
 Students must complete the minimum credits required for the associate or bachelor's degree program in which they are enrolled.
-All associate degrees require a minimum of 60 credits; all bachelor's degrees require a minimum of 120 credits.
+All associate degrees require a minimum of 60 credits; all bachelor's degrees require a minimum of 121 credits.

-VI.
 Transfer

 Courses completed at other regionally accredited colleges will be reviewed and considered for transfer.
 Courses accepted for transfer credit require an earned grade of C or above.
-A grade of C- will not transfer.
+Grades of C- or below may be eligible for transfer credit.
+A maximum of four courses with a passing grade below a C may be accepted as elective courses.
 Courses with grades of S (satisfactory) or P (pass) may be accepted.

-Generally, courses must have the same course title and content.
-Some courses may transfer as liberal arts, art, or general electives.
+Generally, courses must have the same course content and may transfer as liberal arts, art, or general electives.
 Students may appeal to the Vice President for Academic Affairs for courses with varied titles (but of an equivalent nature) to be credited to their degree program.